aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/encrypt-item.md

 ## Overview

-This document describes the behavior by which the [DynamoDB Item Encryptor](./ddb-item-encryptor.md) produces an encrypted form of a DynamoDB Item.
+This document describes the behavior by which the [DynamoDB Item Encryptor](./ddb-item-encryptor.md) produces an encrypted form of a DynamoDB Item for a particular DynamoDB Table.

 ## Input